Thank You

 Han was a semi-finalist at last year’s tournament.
 She and Klausner tied for fifth place and tied in the final round so a judges’ preference tiebreak had to be utilized.

-Vasu Lakshmanan of Shrewsbury High School (MA), who finished fifth in last year’s tournament, was unable to get back to the final round but came close, finishing seventh.
+Vasu Lakshmanan of Shrewsbury High School (MA), who finished fifth in last year’s tournament, was unable to get back to the final round but reached semi-finals.

 National Points Race leader Daphne Kalir-Starr of the College Preparatory School (CA) did not attend the tournament.
 However, #2 Robert Zhang of Elkins High School (TX) did and reached semi-finals, which will be enough for him to regain the lead before the National Speech and Debate Association (NSDA) National Tournament.